angular/angular/aio/content/guide/upgrade.md

 In most environments where both Angular and AngularJS are used to render the application, both frameworks are loaded in the initial bundle being sent to the client.
 This results in both increased bundle size and possible reduced performance.

-Overall application performance is affected in cases where the user stays on Angular-rendered pages, because the AngularJS framework and application is still loaded, and running, even if it is never accessed.
+Overall application performance is affected in cases where the user stays on Angular-rendered pages because the AngularJS framework and application are still loaded and running, even if they are never accessed.

-To address the performance problem, you can use  [lazy loading](guide/glossary#lazy-loading) to only load, bootstrap, and render the AngularJS application when needed.
+To address the performance problem, you can use  [lazy loading](guide/glossary#lazy-loading) to load, bootstrap, and render the AngularJS application only when needed.
 This has the added benefit of reducing the initial bundle size.

-The steps below steps below show you how to create a service that lazy loads and boostraps AngularJS, create a component for AngularJS content, and how to configure the Angular Router to load AngularJS routes only on specific URLs.
+The steps below show you how to create a service that lazy loads and bootstraps AngularJS, create a component for AngularJS content, and configure the Angular Router to load AngularJS routes only on specific URLs.

 ### Create a service to lazy load AngularJS